reheat casserole

 Step 4: Bake for about 20 Minutes

-Once ready, take the casserole out of the oven, let it relax for two to three minutes and serve.
-Be careful not to burn yourself while removing the aluminum foil.
+Once ready, take the casserole out of the baking dish, let it relax for two to three minutes and serve.
+Be careful not to burn yourself on the hot oven or while removing the aluminum foil.
+Your reheated casserole will be juicy and delicious.

 Warming Up Casserole In A Microwave